Bayesian open games: General open games

-When $\C$ is small, the existence of the coend lens types are guaranteed by the cocompleteness of $\set$.
-When $\C$ is not small, and the lens types correspond to coends indexed by a large category, we must verify that these types exist by some other means (by, for example, giving a $\set$ isomorphism).
+When $\C$ is small, the existence of sets of coend lenses of each type is guaranteed by the cocompleteness of $\set$.
+When $\C$ is not small, and the lens types correspond to coends indexed by a large category, we must verify that these sets exist by some other means (by, for example, giving a $\set$ isomorphism).
 Fortunately, this is not difficult for the categories of interest in this work.

 \begin{definition}[Tensor composition of coend lenses] Let $[v,u]:(X,S)\rightarrow (Y,R)$ and $[v',u'] : (X',S')\rightarrow (Y',R')$ be coend lenses.
 Define $[v,u]\otimes[v',u'] : (X\otimes X',S\otimes S')\rightarrow (Y\otimes Y',R\otimes R')$ to be